 I was introduced to the dyes through a studio visit to Cris Winter in Saranac Lake NY, where she was making botanical prints on fabric for her work.
 This process hasn't really taken off in Canada and so I have to bite the bullet and pay the exchange and shipping for what are actually low-priced materials -- if you live in California - One lucky break was a store in North Vancouver selling them off and my Katie just happening to be travelling home to Ontario at the time.
 So my stockpile is OK for now.
 My subject is an exploration of pre and early 20C family photographs that offer socio-historical windows into those times.
+We are often made to feel guilty about reading various newspapers magazines and other print media on line for free rather than buying a copy or continuing home delivery, thereby contributing to the demise of print media.

 Well In my community the main local paper is mostly an organ for advertising, and wholly a component of an enormous media empire, while the locally owned dailies are long gone.
 Loyalties aside, it has occurred to me that our very large internet and cable bills are actually how we purchase media these days.
 So - shouldn't the cable companies pay royalties to those newspapers etc that one can access through their stream?
 And then reporters and journalists in print and other media can receive their fair share of revenue from their work from all of us by way of our internet providers.
 The great linguistic professor Noam Chomsky reminds us that we replace awareness of larger societal issues with sports fandom to our detriment.